 Here are some blogging statistics you might want to take a look at to help you to start.

-• We see approximately 5.8 million new blog posts published every day.
+• About 5.8 million blog posts are published each day.

-• On average, bloggers take 3.5 hours to write a blog post.
+• It takes bloggers 3.5 hours on write a blog post, on average.

-• 77 million new blog comments are generated by readers each month.
+• Readers generate about 77 million blog comments each month.

 • 53.3% of bloggers are between 21 and 35.